 In 2017, my astronomical study group was no less honoured for a different reason: a third-grade pupil of mine estimated the brightness of a variable star for weeks.
 The corresponding research work done on this was awarded the 1st Prize in the finals of the Scientific Conference of Researcher Children in 2017.
 This great success was again achieved in this competition in 2018 with a paired research work about the sunspots - the Hungarian astronomical journal (Meteor) presented an arcticle about our research.

-In 2018 I held exhibitions around the country in many places.
-This summer came the time for leveling up too: I changed from my main equipments to buy better tools, so I could produce even better quality images.
+I held exhibitions around the country in many places since 2018.
+That summer came the time for leveling up too: I changed from my main equipments to buy better tools, so I could produce even better quality images.

 Nowadays I run two study groups in parallel; one for beginners and one for more advanced pupils.
 My objective is to try to direct the interest of the growing-up generation towards astronomy, as an increasing number of children choose to live in their virtual reality, not making an effort to get to know their real environment.